Lake McDonald: The Rainbow Lake of Glacier National Park

 We are here to admire the park but not alter it.
 This means respecting all trails and not going off-trail or exploring where we aren’t supposed to.
 Respecting wildlife is also a HUGE thing to be mindful of.
 Give them the distance they need, remember we are in their backyard.
 Always remember “pack it in, pack it out” as well.
 Do not leave a trace of where you were or what you had for lunch during your hike.
 These are not a black-and-white list of rules or regulations but rather a way of thinking, an attitude and an ethic.
 Abiding by these will help reduce our impact on these places we love and teach all generations to love and respect nature’s beauty and keep it beautiful for years to come for all other generations to come and admire.

-Enjoy All The Sights Of West Glacier
+Enjoy All the Sights of West Glacier Beyond Lake McDonald

 Lake McDonald isn’t the only sight to see in West Glacier.
 West Glacier is HOPPIN’ during the summer months with mini golf, raft trips, ice cream from the Tower Grill or snag some souvenirs from the West Glacier gift shop to take home.
 Whitefish is also a fun downtown area to explore as well.
 Take a scenic chair lift up the mountain to see some wildlife or hike up and enjoy the views on the way down the mountain as well from above.
 Our valley has farmer’s markets on Tuesdays in Whitefish, Thursday in Columbia Falls or Saturday mornings in Kalispell.
 Support local artists, farmers and enjoy some local music while you peruse the stands.